TylerHan1226/Riff-Harbor/README.md

     ```json
       {
         "model": [
-          "This field is required." || "Invalid category!
-Here is a list of allowed categories: ['Groceries', 'Electronics', 'Books', 'Beauty & Health', 'Handmade']"
+          "This field is required." || "Model must be under 100 characters"
         ],
         "color": [
           "This field is required." || "Color must be under 50 characters"
         ],
         "category": [
-          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass, Drum, Amp, or Effects."
+          "This field is required." || "Category must be one of the following: Electric Guitar, Acoustic Guitar, Bass, Drum, Amp, or Accessories."
         ],
         "price": [
           "This field is required." || "Price must be greater than 0"